A subscription billing cycle is a scheduled interval in which a subscription contract attempts to bill a customer for a set of items.

 The following diagram shows an example workflow for editing a billing cycle.

-- A customer requests a temporary change to their subscription.
+- A customer requests a temporary change to their subscription on a specific billing cycle.

 - The subscription app schedules a billing attempt.
 This step might be skipped if the customer requested to skip the billing and delivery for a cycle.
 Shopify receives the billing attempt creation request and then creates the transaction and order according to the updated schedule and contract information.